dayleparker/operator-metering/Documentation/configuring-storage.md

 You can also store your data in Azure blob storage, to do so, you must use an existing container.
 Edit the `spec.storage` section in the example [azure-storage.yaml][azure-storage-config] configuration.
 Set the  `spec.storage.hive.azure.container` and `spec.storage.hive.azure.storageAccountName` value.
-`spec.storage.hive.azure.secretAccessKey` must also be set, however, these two values can be set with an existing secret.
+`spec.storage.hive.azure.secretAccessKey` must also be set, however, the value can be set with an existing secret.
 To use an already existing secret, set createSecret to false and leave the two fields blank, with the secret following this format:
 ```
 apiVersion: v1
 kind: Secret